 The length of a vignette ranges from about 1 page to 2.5 pages.
+The average length of the vignettes on the exam is about 1.5 pages.
 The longer vignettes are those that include several tables of information, such as for a financial statement analysis, statistics, or fixed-income item set.
-The average length of the vignettes on the exam is about 1.5 pages.

-The six items in each item set can only be answered based on the information in the vignette.
+The six multiple choice items in each item set can only be answered based on the information in the vignette.
 Hence, the items are not free-standing (as in Level I), but are drawn from the vignette.
 You will need to read the vignette before answering the items, and you will need to refer back to the vignette for information.
-The six items can be answered independently of each other, but they do require information in the vignette.
+The six multiple choice items can be answered independently of each other, but they do require information provided in the vignette.

-On the essay section of the Level III exam, you'll see two types of questions:
+On the essay section of the exam, you'll see two types of essay questions:

-- One requires that you write your answers on the lined page(s) following the question.
+- One type of essay question requires that you write your answers on the lined page(s) following the question.
 For

 these questions, label each part of your answer clearly (A, B, C, or i, ii, iii, etc.)

-- The other type asks you to provide your answers in a template following the question.
+- The other type of essay question asks you to provide your answers in a template following the question.
 Instructions in bold print (immediately preceding the question) direct you to the page number of each template.
 Essay template placement change (PDF).

 - Page one of the exam book lists all of the questions on the exam, and the topic and minutes assigned for each question

-- The heading on the page where each question begins states the number of parts in that question and the total number of minutes/points.
+- The page heading where a question begins states the number of parts in that question and the total number of minutes/points.
 For example: “Question 2 has two parts (A, B) for a total of 18 minutes”